-EDUC 1301 INTRODUCTION TO EDUCATION 3 lec (3 Cr.)
+EDUC 1301 INTRODUCTION TO EDUCATION 3 lec/1 lab (3 Cr.)

 Introduction to the foundations of education in the teaching profession.
 This course is required for 4th-grade preservice teachers.
 Important knowledge and issues in education are explored creating the bridge between educational research and classroom practice.
 All future educators should consider this course as a foundation for teaching.
+Note: 16 hours of observations and a criminal background check are required for this course.

-EDUC 2301 INTRODUCTION TO SPECIAL POPU-LATIONS
+EDUC 2301 INTRODUCTION TO SPECIAL POPULATIONS

 Introduction to special populations including characteristics, problems, and needs of the exceptional learner.
 Field trips may be required.
+Note: 16 hours of observations and a criminal background check are required for this course.

-EMERGENCY MEDICAL SER-VICES (EMSP)
+EMERGENCY MEDICAL SERV-ICES (EMSP)